craigthomas/NeuralNetwork/README.md

-# ML Deer Detector
+# Neural Network

 [![Build Status](https://travis-ci.org/craigthomas/NeuralNetwork.svg?branch=master)](https://travis-ci.org/craigthomas/NeuralNetwork) [![Coverage Status](https://coveralls.io/repos/craigthomas/NeuralNetwork/badge.png)](https://coveralls.io/r/craigthomas/NeuralNetwork)

 ## What is it?

-This project represents a machine learning algorithm and support programs to detect the presence of deer within a picture.
-The project contains code to connect to an XBOX 360 Kinect and take pictures.
-The pictures are then passed through a trained machine learning algorithm that classifies whether a deer exists in the picture or not.

-The project contains code to:

-* Train a machine learning model to detect an object within a set of pictures
-* Use the Kinect to determine if a picture contains the object
+This project contains an implementation of a Neural Network.
+The purpose of the network is to determine if a deer is in a photo.
+To make it work, you must first `train` the network to recognize deer or other objects.
+Once trained, you can then feed the neural network other photos, and it will attempt to find instances of the objects it knows about within those photos.

-For more information on the project, [read my blog posts on the project](http://craigthomas.ca/blog/2014/08/04/deer-detection-with-machine-learning-part-1/)
+For more information on the Deer Detector goal, [read my blog posts on the project](http://craigthomas.ca/blog/2014/08/04/deer-detection-with-machine-learning-part-1/)

-Some code has recently moved around.
+Note: some code has recently moved around.
 The code to take pictures with a Kinect still exists, but has moved to a [new GitHub repo](https://github.com/craigthomas/KinectTimeLapse).
+To take pictures with a Raspberry Pi NOIR camera, see my [other GitHub repo](https://github.com/craigthomas/RPiDayNightCamera).

 ## License